Veranda Decking Installation

 For best results in installing Veranda Decking, think through the entire process in advance, familiarizing yourself with the materials and their application.
 Please review the tips provided below before you begin to install your Veranda Deck.
 For additional installation support, call 877-463-8379.

-Note: The appearance of Veranda Deck Boards changes when the boards are viewed from different ends.
-For the most consistent colour, install all of the boards in the same direction using the end tags as a point of reference, or install all of the boards with the arrows on the product stickers pointing in the same direction.
+Note: The appearance of deck boards change when the boards are viewed from different ends.
+For the most consistent colour, install all of the boards in the same direction using the end tags as a point of reference.
 Installing boards in opposing directions will create a deck surface with contrasting light and dark shades and is not covered under warranty.

 Prior to constructing your Veranda Deck, check with your local regulatory agency for special code requirements in your area.
 For best results, follow these simple installation instructions, paying close attention to gapping, spacing and fastener requirements.